collindching/collinching.github.io/_pages/thoughts.md

 ## Principles

 - Have specific goals
-- Be calm, have a plan
+- Be calm, invest time in planning
 - Think realistically
 - Approach challenges as opportunities to learn
 - Don't give up